abhishek-kumar-code/Redfish_Public/Specification.md

 ### Status codes

-HTTP defines status codes that are used in response messages.
+HTTP defines status codes that are used in responses.
 The status codes themselves provide general information about how the request was processed, such as whether the request was successful, if the client provided bad information, or the service encountered an error when performing the request.

 * When the service returns a status code in the 4xx or 5xx range, services should return an [extended error response](#error-responses) in the response body.
     * This is to provide the client more meaningful and deterministic error semantics.